MicrosoftDocs/ATADocs/ATPDocs/deploy/test-connectivity.md

     >[!IMPORTANT]
     >You must specify HTTPS, not HTTP, to properly test connectivity.

 1. **Result**: You should get an *Error 503 The service is unavailable*, which indicates you were successfully able to route to the Defender for Identity HTTPS endpoint.
-This is the desired result.
+This message is the desired result.

-    If you don't get *Error 503 The service is unavailable*, then you may have a problem with your proxy configuration.
+    If you don't get *Error 503 The service is unavailable*, then you might have a problem with your proxy configuration.
 Check your network and proxy settings.

 1. If you get a certificate error, ensure that you have the required trusted root certificates installed before continuing.
 For more information, see [Proxy authentication problem presents as a connection error](../troubleshooting-known-issues.md#proxy-authentication-problem-presents-as-a-connection-error).
 The certificate details should look like this: